 So what should you look for?
 Rabbit nests often look like patches of dead grass.
 If you see straw-colored patches in your grass, listen and watch for movement.
 You may also find leaves on top of the nest or even tell-tale traces of rabbit fur.

 To build her nest, the mother rabbit digs a small hole in the ground and covers it with leaves and grass.
 The babies are just below that plant covering — not especially well protected from you or your lawnmower.

-What Should I do if I find a Rabbit Nest?
+What Should You Do If You Find a Rabbit Nest?

 Don’t take matters into your own hands.
-When unsure about the health or safety of rabbits always seek professional advice.
+If you’re unsure about the health and safety of rabbits, you’ll probably want to seek professional advice.